 Our positive inertia lead us to win the Drone Hero 2016 award, received out of the hands of then Alexander Decroo - the Minister responsible for digitalisation.
 His speech on the benefits of peer-to-peer economy and sharing of knowledge and value still resonates in our ears until today.
 We were at the right time at the right place.
 Were we ?

 Little did we know that our moments of TV-fame in February 2016, awakened forces that before were unaware of our existence.

 Soon after winning our award, we got news from the BCAA that it could no longer use our platform since it used it for free (in fact what it could do with our solution was approve or disapprove a flight by clicking a button, depending on the flight scenario and risk analysis that was presented by the drone pilot.
 This was before the actual drone regulations introduced a system with derogations and notifications).
 Even when the authority made clear that it was not using our platform as the only method but merely for the drone pilots who used it, it did not matter.
 It had to stop using us.
 Who decided this, and based on what ?

 In the 18 months that followed, we saw the birth of Belgian drone rules, with flight classes, licenses, derogations, notifications and so on.
 We signed up more users than ever, as the need for support was high.
-Drone pilots used IDRONECT to create flight scenarios, analyses risks, check weather and notams, all by using real-time data and ADQ charts, and send their flight notifications to the authorities.
+Drone pilots used IDRONECT to create flight scenarios, analyse risks, check weather and notams, all by using realtime data and ADQ charts, and send their flight notifications to the authorities.
 All of this by following our 3 main values: safety, legality and efficiency.